Making today worse so tomorrow seems better.

 Already done the JRuby installation dance with a rails instance with JDBC for MySQL to monkey with.
 All of the following source can be pulled from git://sprocket.slackworks.com/srv/git/samples.git

-Step 1: Implementing BasicLibraryService.
+Step 1: Implementing BasicLibraryService

-For org.jruby.runtime.load.BasicLibraryService, this is fairly straight forward.
-All you need is to implement the basicLoad method.
-In addition, the org.jruby.Ruby has a static ThreadLocal reference for the Ruby runtime using methods getCurrentInstance and setCurrentInstance.
+.
 This will be used as a place for the beans being created in the Spring Context to access the Ruby runtime.
 Just be careful of the ThreadLocal restrictions in multi-threaded environments.
 In this scenario of using the Ruby runtime to help build the Spring context, it is fine.

 Complete source at RailsSpringService.java which includes the package declaration that deteremines the directory